tobing/n8n-v2-with-numpy-pandas/README.md

 # n8n v2 with numpy and pandas

-n8n v2 with separate task runner and worker.
+n8n v2 queue mode with separate task runner and worker.
 Integrate with PostgreSQL and Redis.

 Rebuild task runner with numpy and pandas using Dockerfile and also enable blocked nodes with ```NODES_EXCLUDE="[]"```